September 26, 2015

 FOR IMMEDIATE RELEASE

-Statement by Linda Rosenberg, president and CEO, National Council for Behavioral Health
+Statement by Linda Rosenberg, president and CEO, National Council for Mental Wellbeing

 We are profoundly shocked and saddened by a tragic and fatal accident that occurred Friday September 25th in Colorado during the Black Dog Ride, a cross-country motorcycle ride to benefit depression awareness and suicide prevention.